-On July 6 an important agreement between the Center for Research in Environmental Epidemiology (CREAL) - now ISGlobal Campus PRBB - and the Institut National de la Santé et de la Recherche Médicale (INSERM), the Institut Municipal d'Ássistance Sanitaire (IMAS) and the University Paris-Sud 11, was signed in order to create an international laboratory with the aim of promoting research in the field of respiratory epidemiology.
+On July 6, 2007 an important agreement between the Center for Research in Environmental Epidemiology (CREAL) –now ISGlobal Campus Mar– and the Institut National de la Santé et de la Recherche Médicale (INSERM), the Institut Municipal d'Ássistance Sanitaire (IMAS) and the University Paris-Sud 11, was signed in order to create an international laboratory with the aim of promoting research in the field of respiratory epidemiology.

 Obstructive lung disease, asthma and chronic obstructive pulmonary disease (COPD), are some of the most significant and growing problem which will face the public health in the future.
-Under this important agreement to work together with CREAL, now iSGlobal Campus PRBB, directed by Josep Maria Antó teacher and professor at the Pompeu Fabra University, two groups of French INSERM, specifically, the research group in epidemiology and biostatistics (Villejuif France ), under the direction of Francine Kauffmann, and the group of lung cancer research, led by Christian Brambilla, located in Grenoble (France).
+Under this important agreement to work together with CREAL –now ISGlobal Campus Mar–, directed by Josep Maria Antó teacher and professor at the Pompeu Fabra University, two groups of French INSERM, specifically, the research group in epidemiology and biostatistics (Villejuif France ), under the direction of Francine Kauffmann, and the group of lung cancer research, led by Christian Brambilla, located in Grenoble (France).

 The incidence of asthma has more than doubled in the last three decades, affecting at least 5% of adults and 10% of children in the general population.
 By 2020 COPD is expected to be the third leading cause of death worldwide, and growing source of disability.
 Although the role of risk factors has been established, such as the importance of smoking in COPD, we still lack knowledge to prevent patients from getting sick or obstructive diseases to avoid worsening.
 Classical assumptions, such as the direct influence of inhaled allergens in asthma, have been questioned.
 New hypotheses have been formulated, including the potential protective role that has contact with infectious agents in early life, the harmful effects of domestic cleaning agents in their adult life in the case of asthma, or the nature systemic COPD.